nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 ## Project Description
 The goal of this research is to leverage automatic question-answer generation to develop an integrated system where teachers can collaborate with AI to create and customize interactive reading resources with question-answering functions for their students from kindergarten through second grade.
 Throughout this project, students will have a chance to 1) develop innovative AI models that expand the state-of-the-art NLP techniques (e.g., BERT, GPT) for automatically generating question-answer pairs for reading materials and customizing the training to meet the unique requirements of an educational context; and 2) building a dialog system with graphical user interfaces that is able to a) ask children a question, b) provide tailored feedback and explanation to children’s response, and/or c) rephrase the original question (usually open-ended) to a multiple-choice question as a way of scaffolding if the children do not answer the original question or answer it incorrectly.

+# Week 9 (11/20-11/26)
+## Meeting Summaries
+**Research Group Meeting w/ Prof. Chang and Grad Mentors**
+- No Meeting because Thanksgiving

+**Research Group Meeting (Undergrads)**
+- Meeting during Thanksgiving TBD

+## Weekly Goals:
+- [X] Proposal Revisions

+**Accomplished:**
+**Sunday (3 hours) Proposal Revisions**
+We had a group meeting to make large revisions to our proposal.
+Our main concern was our motivation, research context, and problem statement section.
+Since this was the first section we wrote weeks ago, it had many flaws and was not aligned to the main point of our research project.
+So, we decided to start over from scratch.
+We reevaluated as a group what we wanted the main takeaways to be and wrote it accordingly.
+We had disagreements on what the purpose of the context section shoudld be and what content should be included for it.
+We decided to follow what the majority wanted and would see what feedback we would get for it on Wednesday from Prof. Mirza.
+I wrote the first part of the context which went over the first sub-module of the QAG model.
+In addition, I wrote an introduction paragraph for the proposed solution which gave an overview of the final product before the subsections go into more technical detiail.
+Lastly, I revised the BERT subsection of the related works section.
+I wanted to explain the different models more clearly and point out how they build upon each other and how they differ.

 # Week 8 (11/13-11/19)
 ## Meeting Summaries
 **Research Group Meeting w/ Prof. Chang and Grad Mentors**